empathic-ai/altimit/README.md

 ## Altimit Engine

 Altimit is a flexible set of tools and protocols for building an open Metaverse.
 You can use Altimit as an engine for creating your own Metaverse application, or as a plugin for creating a Metaverse application in your favorite game engine or IDE.
-Altimit allows different editors and exported projects to connect with each other, creating unified experiences.
+Altimit allows different editors and exported projects to connect with each other to create shared experiences.

 Essentially, Altimit is a networking framework.
 But it is also a set of features built <i>around</i> that framework to interface with other systems in a maximally useful way.
 These features include: